-- 2.1.1 Production: Oil, water, and gas are produced from seven wells on the Folsom Lease.
-Five wells are equipped with a well cellar that measures approximately six feet by six feet.
+- 2.1.1 Production: There are a total of twenty-nine oil and gas wells on the Squires Lease.
+Eighteen of the permitted wells are equipped with a cellar that measures approximately six feet by six feet.
 Historically, the API gravity of the crude oil is 25° with a gas oil ratio of 501 scf/bbl.
-Electric motors or internal combustion engines, permitted on PTO 8039-R11, provide power to the well pumping units. - 2.1.2 Gas/Liquid Separation: Produced oil, water and gas are piped to one of two gas/liquid separators.
-The liquids from the separator are sent to the Pinal Lease tank battery.
-Produced gas and well casing gas gathered by the gas gathering system is sent to the Orcutt Compressor Plant.
-Compression for the gas gathering system is located at the compressor plant.
+Electric motors and internal combustion engines provide power to the pumping units. - 2.1.2 Gas, Oil, and Water Separation: The produced oil, water and gas passes through two gas/liquid separators.
+The liquids from the separators are sent to the California Coast Lease.
+The gas is scrubbed for H2S at this facility and then is piped to the Orcutt Hill Compressor Plant with the assistance of a small K-3 booster compressor.
+The compressor was installed under the deminimis exemption.